96linan/linan.github.io/_pages/about.md

   - /about.html
 ---

 He was selected for the inaugural China Association for Science and Technology (CAST) Young Talent Support Program's PhD Special Project.
-To date, he has published 20 papers in prestigious journals and conferences including ACM CSUR (IF: 28.06), IJCAI, IEEE TEVC, IEEE TFS, and IEEE TCYB (including 4 ESI highly cited papers, 1 hot paper, and 3 research frontier papers).
-He serves as a reviewer for over 30 SCI/EI journals, including 20 Q1 journals of the Chinese Academy of Sciences and 3 international conferences as PC/TPC reviewer.
-Additionally, he has organized sessions and workshops on evolutionary architecture search at multiple international conferences as Session/Workshop Chair.
+To date, he has published 20 papers in prestigious journals and conferences including ACM CSUR (IF: 28.06), NeurIPS, IJCAI, IEEE TEVC, IEEE TFS, and IEEE TCYB (including 4 ESI highly cited papers, 1 hot paper, and 3 research frontier papers).
+He serves as a reviewer for over 30 SCI/EI journals.
+Additionally, he has organized sessions and workshops on evolutionary architecture search at multiple international conferences as Session/Workshop Chair (e.g., ICME, IJCNN, and CEC).

-- Lecturer (讲师)
+- Lecturer
-- Institute of Big Data Science and Industry
+- School of Computer and Information Technology, Institute of Big Data Science and Industry
 - Shanxi University, No.92, Wucheng Road, Taiyuan, Shanxi Province, China